kirstymcnaught/OptiKeyWiki/Eye-tracker-problems.md

 3. Is there too much light coming in through a window or a direct light source?
 Eye trackers typically use infra-red light, so can be confused if there is a strong source of IR light near you, such as the sun.

-4. Don't look down - keep the keyboard level with your eyeline.
+4. Don't look down - keep the screen & tracker level with your eyeline.
 Looking down closes your eyelid over your eye, reducing tracking accuracy.

 5. Calibrate the eye tracker to an area less than the total screen size.